 What can I serve with vegan mashed potatoes?

 The possibilities are endless!
-These healthy vegan mashed potatoes make a great side for my barbecue seitan with homemade BBQ sauce, plus they’ll work really well alongside my BBQ tofu sandwich, slow cooker vegan collard greens and smoky roasted Brussels sprouts.
+These healthy vegan mashed potatoes make a great side for my barbecue seitan with homemade BBQ sauce, plus they’ll work really well alongside my BBQ tofu sandwich, slow cooker vegan collard greens, easy sauteed kale and onions in balsamic reduction, and smoky roasted Brussels sprouts.

 If you’ve tried this recipe, I’d love to hear how it turned out!
 Give it a star rating below, pin it to Pinterest, tag @vegan_runner_eats on Instagram, or leave a comment.